 Not only was the game at 11 a.m. in Syracuse, New York, but it was the third-highest attended game in program history with 6,093 fans.
-That’s because it was School Day at the Dome, and thousands of Central New York-area students were on hand.
+That’s because it was the School Day Game at the Dome, and thousands of Central New York-area students were on hand.

-The biggest star of the game, however, was 3-year-old Drake Winslow, who confidently grabbed the microphone in front of the large crowd and sang the national anthem.
+The biggest star of the game, however, was adorable 3-year-old Drake Winslow, who confidently grabbed the microphone in front of the large crowd and sang the national anthem.

 How cool is that?